Thamir-73/ideagnUpdated/source/_posts/definitions.md

 So since those concepts are super broad, one can practically start by defining what they are <b>not</b>,first, rather than what they are.

-and the reason why this tip is important is because a lot of the times, starting from the default of defining such terms is like catching a ghost,
+and the reason why this tip is important is because a lot of the times, starting from the default of defining such terms, is like catching a ghost,

-so starting by negation, or defining what they are not might give a lot more insights, and lead to more progress on those words/concepts.
+so starting by negation, or defining what they are not, might give a lot more insights, and lead to more progress on those words/concepts.

 ### Conclusion:
 If we Recollect our discussion today, with all of its nuances to not push our approach to its extremes,